-2.68 The Party has to fight against the BJP and Modi government's policies.
+- 2.67 The Party has to fight against the BJP and Modi government's policies.
 This is the main task at hand.
-This requires a concerted opposition to the Modi government's economic policies and its Hindutva oriented social, educational and cultural policies.
+This requires a concerted opposition to the Modi government's economic policies and its Hindutva oriented social and educational policies.
 The Party has to conduct a political-ideological struggle against the BJP-RSS combine.
-However, the fight against communalism cannot be conducted in isolation.
-It has to be integrated with the struggle against the neo-liberal policies and in defence of the people's livelihood.

-- 2.69 While the main direction of the struggle is against the BJP, the Party will continue to oppose the Congress.
-It has pursued neo-liberal policies and it is the Congress-led UPA government's anti-people policies and massive corruption which helped the BJP to acquire popular support.
-The Party will have no understanding or electoral alliance with the Congress. - 2.70 The fight against the neo-liberal policies requires the struggle against such policies being pursued by the state governments, including those run by the regional parties.
-It is also necessary to politically oppose the bourgeois-landlord politics and policies of the regional parties in order to organise the working people and mobilise them around the Left and democratic platform. - 2.71 The Party will give primary attention to developing and building the independent strength of the Party.
+The fight against communalism cannot be conducted in isolation.
+It has to be integrated with the struggle against the neoliberal policies and in defence of the people's livelihood. - 2.68 While the main direction of the struggle is against the BJP, the Party will continue to oppose the Congress.
+It has pursued neoliberal policies and it is the Congress-led UPA government's antipeople policies and corruption which helped the BJP to acquire popular support.
+The Party will have no understanding or electoral alliance with the Congress. - 2.69 The fight against the neo-liberal policies requires the struggle against such policies being pursued by the state governments, including those run by the regional parties.
+It is also necessary to politically oppose the bourgeois-landlord politics and policies of the regional parties in order to organise the working people and mobilise them around the Left and democratic platform. - 2.70 The Party will give primary attention to developing and building the independent strength of the Party.
 At the same time, the Party will strive to develop united actions on people's issues, defence of national sovereignty, states rights and against imperialism with other democratic forces and non-Congress secular parties.
-Joint platforms for mass movements and united struggles are necessary if the Party is to expand its independent strength.
-The united actions of the class and mass organisations will seek to draw in the masses following the Congress, the BJP and the other bourgeois parties. - 2.72 The Party will actively work to rally the Left and democratic forces so that a Left and democratic front can be forged step by step.
+Joint platforms for mass movements and united struggles are necessary

+- if the Party is to expand its independent strength.
+The united actions of the class and mass organisations will seek to draw in the masses following the Congress, the BJP and the other bourgeois parties. - 2.71 The Party will actively work to rally the Left and democratic forces so that a Left and democratic front can be forged step by step.
 This can be done only through the process of developing united struggles and joint movements.
 The electoral tactics of the Party should be guided by the Party's interests to strengthen itself and to help the rallying of the Left and democratic forces.